Alpine Ski Racer

 Favorite Zone: KT-22 taught me everything I needed to know about skiing and snow!
 That zone has everything you would ever want from steep, long groomed runs to the gnarliest big mountain lines and big cliffs!

-Earliest Squaw Alpine Memory: Probably either the jump contest or obstacle course contest when I was a Mighty Might!
+Earliest Squaw Alpine Memory: Probably either the jump contest or obstacle course contest when I was a Mighty Mite!
 So much fun.
-That or jumping off the pixie cliffs with all my little friends as a Mighty Night.
+That or jumping off the pixie cliffs with all my little friends as a Mighty Mite.

 Best Squaw Alpine Memory: Winning the US Nationals at my home mountain for me was a great memory, but my best memories would be the first time I skied the “X” line off of Eagle's Nest.
 I was pretty young maybe 14, and I hiked up there first thing on a powder day and was the first one to drop in.
 I picked my line and made the fist two calculated turns before straight lining in and jumping off the bottom cliff into the open powder fields below.
 It was such an exhilarating experience and once I stopped, these two older guys came skiing down to me and asked who I was!
 It turned out that they were Shane McConkey and Scott Gaffney.
 This was my first time meeting them and we ended up skiing together the rest of the morning.